zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 The [extinction coefficient](https://en.wikipedia.org/wiki/Attenuation_coefficient)[^1] \\(\mu\_t\\)

-[^1]: According to [Wikipedia](https://en.wikipedia.org/wiki/Attenuation_coefficient), this is an old term, and we should refer to it as *attenuation coefficient* instead.
+[^1]: According to [Wikipedia](https://en.wikipedia.org/wiki/Attenuation_coefficient), this is an old term, and we should refer to it as the *attenuation coefficient* instead.
 While it's certainly a better name, in practice, all classical publications call it extinction.
 We use the classical naming convention to avoid confusion.

 $$ \tag{1} \mu\_t = \mu\_a + \mu\_s $$